Kong/docs.konghq.com/app/konnect/org-management/teams-and-roles.md

 ![](/assets/images/icons/konnect/icn-organizations.svg){:.inline .no-image-expand .konnect-icon}
 **Organization** > **Teams** in Konnect.

 * **Team:** A group of users with access to the same roles.
-Teams can be used to functionally separate departments or create hierarchical structure in an organization.
-Access to Konnect resources such as runtime groups and services can be shared with teams.
-A team can be granted granular access based on permissions and roles.
+Teams are useful for assigning access by functionality, as they can provide granular access to any group of Konnect resources based on roles.
+As well, access to specific runtime groups and Services can be shared with teams.

-* **Role:** Predefined access to a particular resource type (for example, Services).
+* **Role:** Predefined access to a particular resource instance, or all instances of a resource type (for example, a particular Service or all Services).

 When you create a Konnect account, you are automatically added to the Organization Admin team, which is one of the [predefined teams](/konnect/org-management/teams-reference)